ices-taf/doc/README.md

 data columns for the analysis.

-When using software that is not available online from another repository, `bootstrap/initial/software` contains the model source and executable.
+When using software that is not available online from another repository, `boot/initial/software` contains the model source and executable.
 A Windows executable is required, while Linux and macOS executables are optional.

 ### Metadata

-See `taf.bootstrap` and `process.bib` in:
+See `taf.boot` and `process.bib` in:

 https://cran.r-project.org/web/packages/TAF/TAF.pdf